matus-pikuliak/genderak/README.md

-# genderak - Evaluation suite for gender biases in LLMs
+# GenderBench - Evaluation suite for gender biases in LLMs

-`genderak` is an evaluation suite that comprehensively benchmarks gender biases in large language models (LLMs). `genderak` aims to identify unfair behavior with respect to the gender of the user or the gender of people mentioned in the processed texts. `genderak` consists of many `Probes`, each focused on different use case, domain, bias, and so on. `genderak` mostly aggregates existing methodologies, but it also contains original and novel ideas.
+`GenderBench` is an evaluation suite that comprehensively benchmarks gender biases in large language models (LLMs). `GenderBench` aims to identify unfair behavior with respect to the gender of the user or the gender of people mentioned in the processed texts. `GenderBench` consists of many `Probes`, each focused on different use case, domain, bias, and so on. `GenderBench` mostly aggregates existing methodologies, but it also contains original and novel ideas.

 ## Installation